JosueSdev/T2mod-ElementalWeapons/README.md

-#Elemental Weapons Mod
+# Elemental Weapons Mod
-##Target game
+## Target game
 Torchlight II

-##Target version
+## Target version
 1.25.5.6

-##Build Tool
+## Build Tool
 Torchlight II Guts

-###This mod edits files from the base base game, son it can cause unexpected results when combined with other weapon mods
+### This mod edits files from the base base game, son it can cause unexpected results when combined with other weapon mods

 Common, Enchanted and Magic weapons have their damage split in a 50%(element)/50%(physical) ratio.
 Unique and Legendary items have all of their physical damage replaced with elemental damage.

-Weapons getting Fire damage:
+Weapons getting Fire damage
--Maces
--Cannons
+- Maces
+- Cannons

-Weapons getting Ice damage:
+Weapons getting Ice damage
--Axes
--Swords
--Fists
--Polearms
+- Axes
+- Swords
+- Fists
+- Polearms

-Weapons getting Poison damage:
+Weapons getting Poison damage
--Pistols
--Rifles
--Bows
--Crossbows
+- Pistols
+- Rifles
+- Bows
+- Crossbows